Lower School Handbook

-- If you post the photos to an online photo sharing site, please use password protection.
+- If you post the photos to an online photo sharing site, please use password protection to view the set.

 - If you write captions about individual students, if you must, use only first names; do not use a caption with names if it will be easy to identify the students in the photo (i.e. three boys and a girl).

 - Do not tag your photos with student names.